Moch-iQBAAL/Aplikasi-Penghitung-Diskon-dan-Pajak/README.md

-# 🧾Aplikasi Penghitung Diskon dan Pajak – 2025 by Moch Iqbal
+# 🧾Discount and Tax Calculator Application – 2025 by Moch Iqbal

 A simple cashier application built with **PHP Native**, **MySQL**, and **Bootstrap**.
 This project is intended for educational purposes and small businesses that need a lightweight, easy-to-use, and responsive cashier solution.